mikkokallio/bicep-workshop/README.md

 - Note: You can ignore the warning.
 We'll learn how to use variables later!
 - Note: Transpiling the file manually is not required when deploying Bicep.
 We do it here just to show what happens under the hood every time you deploy.
 - View the new file with `cat main.json`.
+- As mentioned, we don't need the json file, so delete it with `rm main.json`.
 - Deploy the resource with `az deployment group create --template-file main.bicep`.
 - Note: If you didn't set the default rg earlier, you need to include the `--resource-group` switch with the rg name.
 The same applies to all later deployment commands.
 - Check the deployed resources in portal, with `az storage account list --output table` or otherwise.